Public & Digital history

 Laborem Ex Machina Podcast Series

 As part of the larger project that I am directing at the Global Labour Research Centre, York University, funded by the International Union of Operating Engineers’ Local 793, I am creating a podcast series with six hour-long episodes.
 Each episode is dedicated to different topics in the labour, technological, war, social and cultural history of operating engineers and their heavy equipment in Canada.
 They include historical narratives, interviews, readings by voice actors, and soundscapes.
 Each episode has its own digital companion with scanned historical records, photos, artwork, videos, interactive maps, animations, and infographics.
-The target audiences are the members of Local 793, the sizable number of fans of heavy construction equipment worldwide, and members of the general public interested in the history of labour and technology.
-Expected completion in the Spring 2021.
+The target audiences are the members of Local 793, the sizeable number of fans of heavy construction equipment worldwide, and members of the general public interested in the history of labour and technology.

 City Builders: A History of Immigrant Construction Workers in Postwar Toronto

 This project was dedicated to preserving, recording, examining, and divulging the history of metropolitan Toronto’s immigrant construction workers and their labour organization after the Second World War.
 Its outputs included a travelling multimedia exhibition; a website packed with digital humanities content, including interactive maps, timelines, videos, audio recordings, photos, and biographies; an oral history series with twenty-eight short videos featuring retired construction workers, labour organizers, and community advocates; and a four-part documentary.
 I completed this project during my stay at York University’s Robarts Centre for Canadian Studies in 2017-19, funded by the Labourers International Union of North America Local 183 (main funder) and the Mariano A. Elia Chair in Italian-Canadian Studies.
-In 2019, the City Builders was one of the recipients of the Lieutenant-Governor of Ontario’s Heritage Award for Excellence in Conservation.
-See the City Builders website for more: toronto-city-builders.org

 The Portuguese Canadian History Project